 Fitbit Flex 2: Swimming

-Fitbit makes up for its lack of features slightly by allowing the aforementioned, glorious waterproofing and it can be worn up to 50m (including in saltwater).
+One thing the Flex 2 really does have in its favour is its swim tracking capabilities.
+It can be worn up to 50m (including in saltwater).
 Swimming can be auto-tracked with duration and laps of four strokes monitored: freestyle, breaststroke, backstroke and butterfly.
 For non-swimmers, you won't have to worry about hopping in the shower with it on or heading out to the beach.

 If you plan on swimming with the Flex 2, know that it won't give you the most advanced metrics.
 What you do get is an overview of your calories burned in a chart, the amount of time you've swam, distance, pace and impact on your day.

 Specific strokes aren't noted in your app, and Moov Now remains one of the few swim trackers capable of this.
 You'll also have to turn on the swim track feature before you hop in the pool.
-Fitbit told me it's turned off by default to conserve battery life "for those who do not regularly swim, so make sure you venture into the app to sort.
+It's turned off by default to conserve battery life "for those who do not regularly swim, so make sure you venture into the app to sort.
 We explain all in our Fitbit Flex 2 tips and tricks.

 One thing to remember is the inclusion of swim tracking is huge in itself.
-It doesn't have the other features stocked in higher-end fitness trackers like the Garmin Vivoactive or TomTom Spark, but the Flex 2 is definitely the cheapest of the bunch and you're getting what you pay for.
+It doesn't have the other features stocked in higher-end fitness trackers like the Garmin Vivoactive or TomTom Spark, but the Flex 2 is definitely the cheapest of the bunch and you're still getting a good experience here.

 Fitbit Flex 2: App